-165. The applicant proposes to grow RF3 juncea canola on a commercial scale.
+- 165. The applicant proposes to grow RF3 juncea canola on a commercial scale.
 After harvest, the GM juncea canola seed would be transported for processing or storage.
-Seed spillages could lead to the establishment of feral canola populations in intensive use areas, e.g. along transport routes, or near processing, feeding or storage sites.

-166. If transport routes passed through or were near nature reserves, dispersal of GM juncea canola seeds into nature reserves could occur via spillages.
+Seed spillages could lead to the establishment of feral canola populations in intensive use areas, e.g. along transport routes, or near processing, feeding or storage sites. - 166.
+Compared to canola, the scale of commercial plantings of juncea canola is currently relatively small (see Chapter 1, Section 4.1), but may increase in the future depending on farmer preference.
+This is an area of uncertainty for this risk assessment. - 167.
+If transport routes passed through or were near nature reserves, dispersal of GM juncea canola seeds into nature reserves could occur via spillages.
 Spillage of canola seed has been observed along roadsides (Bailleul et al., 2012) and it is assumed that this could also happen with transport of GM juncea canola seed.
 If this does occur, there is potential for GM juncea canola to establish as feral populations and become a source for further spread into nature reserves.
-However, as discussed in Chapter 1, Section 4.2.3, although feral B. juncea plants are often observed growing on roadsides or railway easements in Australia, these populations are thought to be reliant on re-supply of seed from spillages, rather than forming self-sustaining weed populations.

-167. Whole seeds could be used as livestock feed and feral GM juncea canola could establish in and around animal feeding areas.

-168. Like canola, juncea canola seed is small and easily dispersed.
+However, as discussed in Chapter 1, Section 4.2.3, although feral B. juncea plants are often observed growing on roadsides or railway easements in Australia, these populations are thought to be reliant on re-supply of seed from spillages, rather than forming self-sustaining weed populations. - 168.
+Whole seeds could be used as livestock feed and feral GM juncea canola could establish in and around animal feeding areas. - 169.
+Like canola, juncea canola seed is small and easily dispersed.
 Although juncea canola is less prone to pod shatter than canola, juncea canola pods can still shatter some seeds prior to and during harvest, allowing for the establishment of volunteers in areas near the cultivated field similar to canola (Ellstrand, 2018).
 Dispersal of viable juncea canola seed into nature reserves by animals, including birds, via consumption and excretion is possible at very low levels (OGTR, 2017).
-Viable seeds could also be dispersed into intensive use areas or nature reserves via extreme weather, such as flooding or high winds (OGTR, 2017).

-169. If seed from the GM juncea canola dispersed into intensive use areas or nature reserves, the seeds could germinate and establish a population of GM plants.
+Viable seeds could also be dispersed into intensive use areas or nature reserves via extreme weather, such as flooding or high winds (OGTR, 2017). - 170.
+If seed from the GM juncea canola dispersed into intensive use areas or nature reserves, the seeds could germinate and establish a population of GM plants.
 The GM juncea canola proposed for release is similar to non-GM juncea canola with respect to most of the intrinsic characteristics contributing to spread and persistence, such as germination and establishment, seedling vigour, seed production and pod shattering (Chapter 1, Section 6.2.3).
 Therefore, the level of volunteers is expected to be similar to non-GM juncea canola.
 The genetic modification is also not expected to alter the tolerance of GM plants to abiotic or biotic stresses that normally restrict the geographic range and persistence of juncea canola (Chapter 1, Sections 7.2 and 7.3).
 Nor is it likely to be more resistant to biotic stresses - pests and pathogens (Chapter 1, Section 7.3.3).
 Therefore, feral GM juncea canola would have no survival advantage over non-GM juncea canola in the absence of glufosinate herbicide and is not expected to be more persistent than non-GM juncea canola.